notesoft/firebird/doc/sql.extensions/README.schemas.md

 The minimum database page size has been increased from 4096 to 8192 bytes.
 This change was necessary because the previous minimum could no longer accommodate updates done in the system indexes.

+### System function overrides

+In Firebird versions prior to 6, user-defined functions could override system functions that use standard syntax, such as `ABS` and `MOD`.
+This behavior is no longer allowed.

+Starting with Firebird 6, system functions must be called without quotes and without a schema name.
+If a user-defined function shares a name with a system function, it must be explicitly called using quotes or qualified with the schema name.

 ### Built-in plugins